7mind/izumi/doc/paradox/distage/00_distage.md

 distage Staged Dependency Injection
 ============

-distage is a pragmatic module system for Scala that combines safety and reliability of pure FP with late binding and flexibility of runtime dependency injection frameworks such as Guice.
+`distage` (p: 'dee-stage') is a pragmatic module system for Scala that combines safety and reliability of pure FP with late binding and flexibility of runtime dependency injection frameworks such as Guice.

 ### Hello World

-This is what Hello World looks like in distage:
+Let's start with a simple Hello app:

 ```scala
 import distage._